jaredemjohnson/zzrtl-audio/README.md

 # zzrtl-with audio and stuff
-Audiobanks, sequences, and more scene related tables.
+Audiobanks, sequences, dialogue and more scene related tables.

 These .rtl scripts are expansions to the sample scritps at:<br>
 https://github.com/z64me/zzrtl<br>